bos/llvm/README.md

 please note that the haskell LLVM community has shifted to llvm-general, which can be found on
 [hackage](http://hackage.haskell.org/package/llvm-general) and [github](https://github.com/bscarlet/llvm-general).

-if you have any questions you can find many of use on the #haskell-llvm  freenode irc channel.
+if you have any questions you can find many members of the Haskell LLVM community on the #haskell-llvm  freenode irc channel.

 Haskell LLVM bindings